zhaihaotian/zhaihaotian.github.io/_pages/about.md

 <span style="color:green">Also accepted at ICLR 2025 FM-Wild Workshop</span>

-*We propose CRG—a zero-shot TTA method that uses learnable residuals to align visual and text prototypes and Gaussian Discriminant Analysis to model class distributions, boosting vision-language models’ robustness under distribution shifts.*
+*We analyzed the root causes of the performance gap between zero-shot and few-shot TTA, identifying noisy cache labels as a critical bottleneck.
+We then propose the CRG framework, which maintains positive and negative visual prototypes alongside text prototypes, employs learnable residuals to align modalities, and leverages Gaussian Discriminant Analysis to dynamically model class distributions and suppress noisy samples.
+Finally, by jointly minimizing prediction entropy and maximizing inter-prototype distances, CRG achieves superior robustness and generalization across 13 benchmarks..*

 **Haotian Zhai<sup>*</sup>, Xinyu Chen<sup>*</sup>, Can Zhang<sup>*</sup>, Tianming Sha, Ruirui Li<sup>†</sup>**